pranav043/notif-test-omnipractice/README.md

 The helper functions provide essential functionalities for the Notification Service:

-- `pingDevice(deviceId)`: Pings the device to check its online status.
+- `pingDevice(deviceID)`: Pings the device to check its online status.
-- `sendNotificationToPhoneServer(deviceId, content)`: Sends a notification to the target device.
+- `sendNotificationToPhoneServer(deviceID, notificationContent)`: Sends a notification to the target device.
-- `sendNotificationWithRetry(notifyId, deviceId, content, timeStamp, maxRetries)`: Attempts to send a notification with retry logic.
+- `sendNotificationWithRetry(notifyId, deviceID, notificationContent, timestamp)`: Attempts to send a notification with retry logic.
-- `saveNotificationToDatabase(deviceId, appType, content, timeStamp)`: Saves a notification record to the database.
+- `saveNotificationToDatabase(deviceID, applicationType, notificationContent, timestamp)`: Saves a notification record to the database.
 - `updateNotificationStatus(notifyId, status)`: Updates the status of a notification in the database.
 - `storePendingNotification(notifyId, deviceId, timeStamp)`: Stores a pending notification in the queue.
 - `checkNotificationStatus(notifyId)`: Checks the status of a notification in the database.